jonahanton/SSL_medicalimaging/classification/README.md

 ## Refactoring to be done
 - Changes in script names
 - Use arg parser to add in argument details like main.py instead of specifying them by hand
-  - Possibly import the same arguments from main.py
+  - Import the same arguments from main.py
 - Automatically load in the current checkpoint